Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

 ![Posting history](../../Assets/Screenshots/RetailSuiteWarehousing/PostingHistory/CombinedFilterPostingHistory.png "[Posting history]")

-The list displays all posting according to the selected criteria.
+The list displays all postings according to the selected criteria.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Date*
     Posting date.